seandstewart/bardly/pending/romances/pericles/11-player.md

 Et bonum quo antiquius, eo melius.
 If you, born in these latter times,
 When wit's more ripe, accept my rhymes.
-And that to hear a lady sing
+And that to hear an old man sing
 May to your wishes pleasure bring
 I life would wish, and that I might
 Waste it for you, like taper-light.